Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 19 June 2014 can be found here.

-The subsequent decision of the Supreme Administrative Court (judgment of 24 July 2014, no. 1 Afs 38/2012-127) can be found here.
+The subsequent decision of the Supreme Administrative Court (judgment of 24 July 2014, no. 1 Afs 38/2012-127) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: